GStreamer/gstreamer/markdown/application-development/advanced/clocks.md

     typical web streaming case where you access content from a streaming server using HTTP.

-  - Capture from live source and and playback to live source with configurable latency.
-This is used when, for example, capture from a camera, apply an effect and display the result.
+  - Capture from live source and playback with configurable latency.
+This is used, for example, when capturing from a camera, applying an effect and displaying the result.
 It is also used when streaming low latency content over a network with UDP.

   - Simultaneous live capture and playback from prerecorded content.
     This is used in audio recording cases where you play a previously